 Check that the name "way" resolves to the correct IP address and that the Gateway can establish a connection to port 1018 at that IP.
-See Resolving Host Name on page 311 and Verifying that a Port is Open on a Managed Server on page 310 in this appendix.
+See Resolving Host Name and Verifying that a Port is Open on a Managed Server in this appendix.